 Sadly, only one flavor is available, which is the flavor of Chicken and Barley.
 This dog food is very healthy, with every essential vitamin necessary included in it to ensure your dog's health is in tip-top shape.

-Doctors have voted this as a great dog food choice to have if your dog's stomach is sensitive, and this dog food is great for pets that are very picky eaters.
+Doctors have voted this as a great dog food choice to have if your dog's stomach is sensitive.
+This dog food is excellent for pets that are very picky eaters.
 Most of the time, they'll eat and love this stuff, because it tastes more like a treat than it does regular food.

 If you have a small dog who suffers from allergic reactions to dog food, then you should buy this.
 A lot of smaller dogs can't handle the hypoallergenic dog food that comes in the bigger packages, and their teeth can't chew the big pieces that come with is.

-My issue with this type of dog food is that it's very expensive.
+My issue with this type of dog food is that it's costly.

-This duck and pear flavored dog food is perfect to ensure that your dog is eating healthy foods.
-It also contains oatmeal-like texture and food in it allowing your dog to eat healthily and eat happily.
+This duck and pear flavored dog food are perfect for ensuring that your dog is eating healthy foods.
+It also contains oatmeal-like texture and allowing your dog to eat healthily and eat happily.

-Make sure that when buying this, you're sure that your dog can handle oatmeal.
+Make sure that when buying this, you're confident that your dog can handle oatmeal.
 You might want to make some oatmeal for your dog and give it a try.
-If your dog successfully eats it without getting sick, then this is perfect to get for him/her.
+If your dog successfully eats it without getting sick, then this is perfect.

 You've probably never heard of Rachael Ray dog food because I haven't either.
 But apparently, she makes some great hypoallergenic dog food so that your dog can eat good food!

-Corn, gluten, soy, and wheat are all ingredients left out of this so that it's as simple as possible for your dog to digest.
-Lamb being the main ingredient is important to consider.
+Corn, gluten, soy, and wheat are ingredients left out of this so that it's as simple as possible for your dog to digest.
+Lamb being the main ingredient is essential to consider.

 If your dog's previous food that was making him sick contains lamb, then you should stray away from this type of food.